JAI Migration

 Legacy functionality has been identified for removal and will not be avaialble in future releases of ImageN.
 As an example codec support which has long been superseded by Java and ImageIO.

-• In addition to these combined jars, maven projects wishing greater control can depend on only the functionality used as individual modules.
+• In addition to these combined jars, maven projects wishing greater control can depend on only the functionality used as individual module dependencies.

 Unsupported functionality is provided “as is”, and requires test case coverage to be fully supported.